me holding a beautiful bunch of red bananas - avocados bananas puerto rico

 puerto rican avocados

 One of the knocks on Puerto Rican avocados is that they are less creamy (read: have less fat) and are more “watery” when mashed.
-While this is generally true, I understand that if you get an exceptionally watery one, it was likely harvested early.
-Apparently, the oil content goes up and water down they longer they ripen on the tree.
+While generally true, I understand that if you get an exceptionally watery one, it was likely picked too soon.
+Apparently, the oil content goes up and water down the longer they ripen on the tree.

 They also are reputed to have a less rich flavor than the Hass variety.
-Again, perhaps, but this can be a good thing when you are inundated with them as we were.
+Again, perhaps, but this can be a good thing when you are inundated with them as I was.
 Their more neutral flavor make them an excellent base for smoothies and puddings.
-Holly’s chocolate avocado pudding is a HUGE hit at our house every avocado season. (see her recipe below!)
+Take for instance chocolate avocado pudding which is a personal favorite of mine, every avocado season. (see recipe below!)

 at home in puerto rico - chocolate avocado pudding made with puerto rican avocados